An Alternate Universe

 - Megas XLR has an episode where, in an alternate dimension, Coop is an evil warlord, Jamie is a disillusioned freedom fighter and the world is post-apocalyptic.

-- The Sealab 2021 episode "Bizarro" had the titular underwater research lab being taken over by bizarro versions of the crew who wanted diamonds.
+- The Sealab 2021 episode "Bizarro" had the Sealab being taken over by bizarro versions of the crew who wanted diamonds.

 - In the Beetlejuice episode "Dr. Beetle and Mr. Juice", the titular ghost invents a cologne that makes anyone exposed to it behave in a manner opposite to how they usually would.
 It hits Lydia, and she becomes a prank-playing biker.